 Alcohol in moderation, if at all.
 Drinking alcohol is a known risk factor for breast cancer.
 A large, observational study of 105,986 women suggested that drinking three glasses of wine or more per week throughout life increases a woman’s risk of breast cancer by a small but significant percentage.
 The study saw a 15% increased risk of breast cancer when women drank an average of three to six drinks per week, compared to women who did not drink.
 Try to avoid intake of alcoholic beverages when possible.

 Obese women have higher levels of estrogen circulating in their bodies than women who are in their ideal body weight range.

 Many studies including a study conducted by researchers from the Iranian Institute for Health Sciences Research in Tehran, Iran, have demonstrated an association between body mass size and breast cancer in post-menopausal women.

-Allow your body the nutrients it needs to fight cancer; once treatment is done, consider meeting with a dietitian for individualized recommendations to decrease recurrence risk and support a healthy weight.
+“Allow your body the nutrients it needs to fight cancer,” she says.
+Once your treatment is done, consider meeting with a dietitian for individualized recommendations to decrease recurrence risk and support a healthy weight.

-Don’t skip meals entirely if you have nausea, since an empty stomach can make nausea worse.
-Instead, focus on small bites of food throughout the day.
+“Don’t skip meals entirely if you have nausea, since an empty stomach can make nausea worse,” Taylor says.
+“Instead, focus on small bites of food throughout the day.”
 Avoid strong flavors.
 Feel free to incorporate ginger root into your recipes, as this can help settle a nauseated stomach.

-If experiencing any side effect that affects your ability to eat regularly, ask your care team if you can meet with a dietitian to review individualized nutrition recommendations.
+If you’re experiencing any side effect that affects your ability to eat regularly, ask your care team if you can meet with a dietitian to review individualized nutrition recommendations.